pritikumari242001/totality-frontend-challenge/README.md

 Lanuages Used:

-HTML, Tailwind CSS, Javascript, and React.js
+HTML, CSS, Javascript, and React.js

 Steps to run the Project:
 1. npm install